 By 0400 UTC (Fig. 6b), the first MCS expands, with the detected mesohigh expanding as well.
-The dashed red line shows the general movement of the feature through assessment of feature speed and direction every 5 min using the modified MODE-TD-based technique described in Section 2.
-The median speed for this assessed mesohigh feature is 22.4 m s-1 traveling in a generally southeast direction.
-Initial detection of a wake low feature also occurs at 0400 UTC associated with the northern mesovortex that developed as a part of this MCS (Fig. 6b).
+The dashed red line shows the general movement of the feature during its lifetime based on the approach described in Section 2.
+The median speed for this assessed mesohigh feature is 22.4 m s-1 in a generally southeast direction.
+The wake low feature is detected initially at 0400 UTC associated with the northern mesovortex that developed as a part of this MCS (Fig. 6b).
 Large negative pressure perturbations are recorded at TA stations such as H33A near Clear Lake, South Dakota (Fig. 7b).
 Initial generation of the second MCS can also begin to be detected at 0400 UTC in South Dakota west of the TA deployment.

 The first MCS continues moving south-southeastward and by 0900 UTC lies over northeastern Kansas and northwest Missouri, with a large positive mesoscale pressure perturbation still in place.
 The eastern edge of the bow echo has significantly weakened while the southern and southwestern edges of the complex continued to maintain strength and move south.
-The weakened portion of the MCS can still be seen via radar in southern Minnesota at 0900 UTC (Fig. 6c), though the region of positive mesoscale pressure perturbations has weakened, as shown by the TA observations.
+The weakened portion of the MCS can still be seen in the radar reflectivity over southern Minnesota at 0900 UTC (Fig. 6c), though the region of positive mesoscale pressure perturbations has weakened, as shown by the TA observations.
 The remaining prominent mesohigh region instead shifted southwest to accompany the stronger convection associated with the western portion of the original complex.
 The western edges of the complex have begun to weaken as well, but the positive mesoscale pressure perturbation remains intact along the general outflow boundary of the complex as seen in Figure 6c.
 Further, a wake low feature is well established behind the first MCS, as indicated by a collocated track (blue dashed line) behind the mesohigh track (red dashed line) with a similar median speed of 22.1 m s-1.
 The second MCS has also formed and is beginning to move into the bounds of the TA domain.

 The large mesohigh region with the first MCS dissipates and is no longer detected by 1200 UTC (Fig. 6d).
 The negative pressure perturbation associated with the trailing wake low region remains.
-The positive perturbation associated with the second complex expands in coverage as the system propagates farther into the TA domain with a median speed of 20.8 m s-1, despite this complex remaining less organized than the first, with a smaller leading line of convection and larger stratiform region remaining further back over much of eastern Nebraska.
+The positive perturbation associated with the second complex expands in coverage as the system propagates farther into the TA domain with a median speed of 20.8 m s-1.
+This complex remains less organized than the first, with a smaller leading line of convection and larger stratiform region remaining further back over much of eastern Nebraska.
 Stations K32A and M33A in northeast and east-central Nebraska, respectively, show the passage of the first MCS mesohigh, wake low, and second complex mesohigh structures quite well via time series of pressure perturbation observations (Fig. 7).